mckennapsean/dissertation/content/03-framework.md

 supports an iterative, human-centered visualization design process that we characterize with the introduction of design timelines.
-Lastly, we provide guidance on how to choose effective design methods with a table of 40 selected design methods of interest to novice visualization designers to employ in their own projects.
+Lastly, we provide guidance on how to choose effective design methods with a table of 40 selected design methods of interest to visualization designers to employ in their own projects.

 ![